-Tezos’ collab with Art Basel combined education with exhibition, delivering an interactive NFT gallery alongside a conversation series on technology and art.
-If you’re looking for a serious crash course into why the f— NFTs aren’t going away, the conversations are all available on-demand on Tezos’ website.
+Tezos’ collab with Art Basel combined education with the exhibition that delivered an interactive NFT gallery alongside a conversation series on technology and art — and a serious crash course into why the f— NFTs aren’t going away.
+The conversations are all available on-demand on Tezos’ website.

 🖼️ @Tezos has gained global acclaim as a platform of choice for artists looking to mint NFTs because of its energy-efficient design, passionate artist community and low transaction costs.— Tezos (@tezos) November 9, 2021